Behind Confident CodeDec 19, 2018 - 5 min read

 The site is a product of a new year's resolution I made in 2017.
 And FINALLY, it is live!
 The blog will mainly be my personal journal where I write about my experiences in the tech world.
 Experiences both as a hobby developer, but also as a tech professional.

 I wanted a place where I can document my progress as a developer and improve my writing.
 In time confident code will also serve the purpose of a lookup tool.
 I do not write for anyone but myself, but I do know that I improve the stickiness of my learning by writing about it.
-Writing is one thing, but also thinking about what I did and write up a small guide which I can reference later, hopefully helps me in the long run.
+Writing is one thing, but also thinking about what I did and writing up a small guide that I can reference later, hopefully, helps me in the long run.
 It might even improve my communication skills.
 If a post, guide, or resource I make can help someone solve a problem they are facing, then it is a double bonus.

 I am Charli, a tech professional located in Denmark.